whoknowsmann/home/README.md

    ```
 3. Visit [http://localhost:3000](http://localhost:3000) and click around.

+### Swap in new books or posts

+- All the lists live in `data/`.
+Add a new object to `data/books.json` or `data/posts.json` and reload the page.
+- A book entry is just `{ "id": "123", "title": "Your Book", "author": "You" }`.
+Use `isbn` instead of `id` if you want Open Library to try a cover lookup.

 ## Ship it to Vercel

 - `npm i -g vercel` if you want the CLI.
 Or use the dashboard; either way is fine.